Alireza-rahnama/A.Rahnama/README.md

 # A.Rahnama
-This repository show cases a  junior Computer Scientists' projects
+This repository show cases a  junior Computer Scientists' Background.